tayloraswift/swift-png/examples/README.md

 <img src="iphone-optimized/example-rgb8.png" alt="output png" width=500/>

-> iphone-optimized example image, re-encoded as a standard png file.
+> the iphone-optimized example image, re-encoded as a standard png file.

 We can convert it back into an iphone-optimized image by specifying one of the iphone-optimized color formats.
 The `premultiplied` property on the `PNG.RGBA<T>` color target converts the pixels to the premultiplied color space.
 Again, this step is unnecessary if you know the image contains no transparency.